60 Notable alumni of

 -

-Charles Ernest Bunnell was a district judge for the United States Fourth Judicial Division and the University of Alaska's first president, from 1921 to 1949.
+Charles Ernest Bunnell was a judge for the Alaska Territory and the University of Alaska's first president, from 1921 to 1949.
 He ran for Alaska Territorial Delegate to Congress on the Democratic Party ticket in 1914, but was defeated.
-He was appointed to his district judgeship January 15, 1915 by US President Woodrow Wilson, serving as judge on the US District Court in Fairbanks, Alaska for seven years.
+He was appointed to his judgeship January 15, 1915 by US President Woodrow Wilson, serving as judge on the US Territorial Court in Fairbanks, Alaska for seven years.

 -